daneroo/scrobble-nest-data/README.md

 - [x] Get the access token locally
   - [ ] refine the local lifecycle
+    - [ ] Move source to `src/` directory
+    - [ ] Move all configs to secrets/JSON files - AND - env vars
-    - [ ] store the refresh/access tokens in a file - including the expiration time, and add issue timestamp
+    - [ ] store the refresh/access tokens in a separate file - including the expiration time, and add issue timestamp
+    - [ ] callback server (node.js, then bun, then Deno)
 - [ ] Run from GH Actions
 - [ ] Make the code runtime agnostic